 The gear shift lever is located on the left side of the motorcycle.
 Operate the lever with your foot.

-- Press downward on the toe lever to shift to a lower gear. - Lift upward on the toe lever to shift to a higher gear. - · Release the lever after each gear shift. - See pages 81-83 for gear shifting procedures.
+- · Press downward on the toe lever to shift to a lower gear. - · Lift upward on the toe lever to shift to a higher gear. - · Release the lever after each gear shift. - · See page 76, for gear shifting procedures.